SIRS Information for Instructors

 - Surveys are set up centrally by your department administration or OTEAR.

-OTEAR now offers additional midcourse survey options, allowing instructors to choose between the default four-question survey and a new “Critical Teaching Behaviors” question set.
+OTEAR offers two midcourse survey options, allowing instructors to choose between the default four-question survey or a “Critical Teaching Behaviors” question set.

-The standard midcourse survey in Blue includes four questions, taken from the Student Instructional Rating Survey.
+The standard midcourse survey includes four questions taken from the Student Instructional Rating Survey.
 The first two are Likert-scale questions, and the last two are open-ended comment questions.
+Using the standard questions allows an instructor to compare the responses that they receive on the midcourse to the same questions at the end of the semester.

 We are excited to offer a new evidence-based survey option for the midcourse surveys starting in Spring 2026: The Critical Teaching Behaviors (CTB) midcourse (Lauren Barbeau and Claudia Cornejo Happel, 2021).